hgati/auto-currency-switcher/README.md

 This extension uses `Nginx GeoIP2` databases for IP Address lookup.

 **Warning!!
-If you prefer to dynamically change content or reroute the user based on language settings, be aware that Google might not find and crawl all your variations.
-This is because the Googlebot crawler usually originates from the USA.
-In addition, the crawler sends HTTP requests without setting Accept-Language in the request header.
-In other words, This extension is bad on Google SEO**
+Here is Google's official stance on multilingual websites.**
+- If you have multiple versions of a page:
+- **Avoid automatically redirecting users from one language version of a site to a different language version of a site**.
+For example, don't redirect based on what you think the user's language may be.
+These redirections could prevent users (and search engines) from viewing all the versions of your site.
+- Consider adding hyperlinks to other language versions of a page.
+That way users can click to choose a different language version of the page.
+- **Therefore, using this extension is highly discouraged as it can have a very negative impact on Google SEO.**

 ## Prerequisite ##